yangfei4/Sampling_motion_planning/README.md

 rosrun lab2pkg_py lab2_exec.py --simulator True
 ```

-This will run the Hanoi Lab program in the simulator, utilizing digIn and interaction between elements.
+This will run the Hanoi Lab program in the simulator.